applicaster/developer.applicaster.com/content/iOS-Feed-by-CocoaPods/Integrate-Applicaster-Feed-by-CocoaPods.md

 }
 ```

-**Pulling Episodes for a specific timeline**
+**Pulling Episodes for a Specific Timeline**

-Applicaster Feed allows you to pull all the available episodes for a specific timeline.
-You can use this ability only for retrieving episodes from a timeline checked as "Live" in Applicaster's management system.
+Applicaster Feed allows you to pull all available episodes for a specific timeline.
+You can use this ability only for retrieving episodes from a timeline set to "Live" in Applicaster's content management system.
-One possible usage of this ability is creating a custom page and promote live/future episodes, for example.
+One possible usage of this ability is to create a custom page and promote live/future episodes, for example.

 The next example shows you how to retrieve all the live and future episodes for a specific timeline.
-In this case it only pulls the episodes for the first timeline if exists:
+In this case, it only pulls the episodes for the first timeline if it exists:

 ```objective-c
 #import <Applicaster/APFeedTimeline.h>